A series of failures in Florida school shooting mark week of stunning revelations

 More calls under review

 That was not Cruz's only interaction with authorities.
-The Broward County Sheriff's Office said it received 23 calls related to him or his brother in the past decade, authorities said.
+The Broward County Sheriff's Office said it received 23 calls related to him or his brother in the past decade.

 Two deputies have been placed on restricted duty pending an internal investigation on how they addressed the warnings, Sheriff Scott Israel said.
 Two calls especially are under review: one from February 5, 2016, and another from November 30.